core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Synchronization and Freshness # {#sec-freshness}

-When receiving a request from a client for the first time, the server is not synchronized with the client's Sender Sequence Number, so the received message may be a delayed old message.
-This applies to a server that has just joined the group, with respect to already present clients, and recurs as new clients are added as group members.

-During its operations in the group, the server may also lose synchronization with a client's Sender Sequence Number.
-This can happen, for instance, if the server has rebooted in an unprepared way or has deleted its previously synchronized version of the Recipient Context for that client (see {{ssec-loss-mutable-context}}).

-Even if the server is synchronized with the client's Sender Sequence Number, the Partial IV only allows the server to determine the relative order of the requests from that client under the assumption that the client is honest.

 If the application requires freshness, e.g., according to time- or event-based policies (see {{Section 2.5.1 of RFC9175}}), the server can use the approach in {{sec-synch-challenge-response}} as a variant of the procedure in {{Section B.1.2 of RFC8613}}, before delivering request messages from that client to the application.
 This also makes the server (re-)synchronize with a client's Sender Sequence Number.

 Like in OSCORE {{RFC8613}}, assuming an honest server, the message binding guarantees that a response is not older than its request, so the same properties as stated in {{Section 7.3 of RFC8613}} apply: